One constant to rule them all

 \paragraph{Classical contribution.} As we have already discussed, the classical contribution is given by

-\paragraph{One-loop contribution.} The one-loop contribution to the coupling matrix are well-known and can be found for example in \cite{MinahanNemeschansky} or \cite{Lerda}.
-However, to get the right imaginary part we have to chose the branch of the logarithm properly.
-Namely, we have to chose it in such a way that the residual Weyl symmetry is preserved.
-For this we find it easier to start from the explicitly Weyl-symmetric one-loop prepotential presented in \cite{Nekrasov} (with corrected misprints)
+\paragraph{One-loop contribution.} The one-loop contribution to the coupling matrix is well known and can be found, for example, in \cite{MinahanNemeschansky} or \cite{Lerda}.
+However, to get the right imaginary part, we have to choose the branch of the logarithm properly.
+Namely, we have to choose it in such a way that the residual Weyl symmetry is preserved.
+For this we find it easier to start with the explicitly Weyl-symmetric one-loop prepotential presented in \cite{Nekrasov} (with corrected misprints)

-Then for the second derivatives of the prepotential we get
+Then, for the second derivatives of the prepotential we get

 where the last term denoted as $\rm{const}$ does not depend on $a_u$ and will not play any role.
 With (\ref{eqn:v-to-a}) for the deviation of the prepotential we get